kubetail-org/starlette-wtf/README.md

 ### Validation

 The `StarletteForm` class has a useful `.validate_on_submit()` method that performs input validation for POST, PUT, PATCH and DELETE requests and returns a boolean indicating whether or not there were any errors.
-After validation, errors are available via the `.errors` attribute attached to each input field instance:
+After validation, errors are available via the `.errors` attribute attached to each input field instance.
+Note that validation is asynchronous to handle async field validators (see below):

 ```python
 from jinja2 import Template